open-synergy/mdbook-fa/src/transaksi/credit-note/penjelasan.md

 #### <a name="field-balance">Balance</a>

-Sisa invoice yang belum terbayar.
+Sisa *credit note* yang belum terekonsiliasi.

 #### <a name="field-payment-term">Payment Term</a>

-Term jatuh tempo pembayaran
+Term jatuh tempo rekonsiliasi

 #### <a name="field-info">Additional Information</a>